Marmare314/lemmify/README.md

 ## Documentation

-The two most important functions are
+The two most important functions are:

 `default-theorems`: Create a default set of theorems based on the given language and styling.